decentraland/adr/docs/ADR-65-importing-wearables.md

 ## Context and Problem Statement

 As of today, when creating a wearable through the Builder UI, users have the possibility of uploading a ZIP file containing the asset's models and configuration file called `asset.json`.
-This JSON file is used to define some of the properties that the imported item will have (name, description, etc) or what the item type will be (wearable, smart-wearable, etc).
+This JSON file is used to define some of the properties that the imported wearable will have (name, description, etc) or what the wearable type will be (standard wearable, smart-wearable, etc).

 The current `asset.json` file has the following format: